I have bought and sold many RVs over my 50 years of RV ownership and want to help people to avoid RV buying and selling problems.

 However, those who inspect carefully when shopping can significantly reduce the risks of having these types of problems.

-The average person only uses his RV seasonally, so paying a lot of money for one is not a smart move.
+The average person only uses his RV seasonally, and units depreciate quickly, so paying a lot of money for one is not a smart move.
 Prices can vary widely, so even a used unit can cost upwards of $100,000.
 However, you can often find nice older coaches for much less.